 Figure 1.
-Is the bias in attention in spatial neglect caused by an error in the eye proprioceptive signals?
+Is the bias in attention in spatial neglect caused by an error in the gaze direction signals?
 Hypothesis in cake form, with thanks to the class 2018/2019 Psychology and Neuroscience at the University of St Andrews, YUM! & THANK YOU! ( Balslev and Odoj, Neuropsychologia, 2019 )

 Figure 2.
 Does the sensory homunculus have two eyes?
 We used functional magnetic resonance imaging (fMRI) to map a proprioceptive projection from the eye muscles in the somatosensory cortex of both hemispheres.
 We found that the somatosensory homunculus on each side contains a representation of both eyes.
 This departs from the classic representation of the somatosensory homunculus where each side of the body is typically represented in the contralateral hemisphere only (Balslev, Albert and Miall, Human Brain Mapping, 2011; idea for figure suggested by Alex List)